-6.5.21Modifying A Host Record
+6.5.18.3 Modifying a Host Record

 If a host record needs to be changed, click on the Hostname in the Zone page and modify as desired.
 The page is the same one as is displayed for creating a new Zone.
 Click Save when you have finished.